Deryck Guyler: Career

 In the 1950s, he played the time-traveller (also known as "the voice") in the British sci-fi radio series Journey into Space.
 In the same period, he was on the radio series Just Fancy for 9 years which starred Eric Barker.
 Guyler took on the role in the title character of a Scotland Yard detective in the Light Programme series Inspector Scott Investigates, created by John P. Wynn, that ran from 1957 to 1963.
 During the half-hour programme a crime was committed; Scott and his sidekick, Det.
 Sgt.
 Bingham (Brian Hayes, brother of Patricia Hayes) interviewed two or three suspects; then, while music played, there was a short intermission for listeners to guess 'whodunit' before the final revelation.
 In Henry Reed's series of radio dramas about Herbert Reeve's inquiries into the life of Richard Shewin, Guyler played General Gland, soldier-scholar, campanologist and author of war memoirs, including in Not a Drum was Heard.
 During the 1960s and 1970s, he starred in the satirical radio programme about life in the British civil service The Men from the Ministry with Richard Murdoch.
 He was in the series for 11 years.
 Guyler played the pompous, self-important Number One in the General Assistance Department, with Murdoch as his diffident but equally incompetent Number Two.
-He played solicitor Mr. Brown in the 1978 radio series Share and Share Alike (radio series).
+He played solicitor Mr. Brown in the 1978 radio series Share and Share Alike.

 He appeared as the Police Sergeant in the Beatles' film A Hard Day's Night (1964) and as the art professor in the Gerry & the Pacemakers film Ferry Cross the Mersey (1965).

 Guyler holds a unique place in theatrical history, having 'acted' in every performance of The Mousetrap since the opening night on 6 October 1952 in Nottingham, via a recorded news bulletin which is still being used during performances of the play at St Martin's Theatre, London.